 Years ago at our annual Tree Stewards retreat we decided to see if we could spearhead a shelved Greenway development.
 We first got Virginia Tech to develop a four-and-a-half-mile trail on paper.
 We then presented this to both the Town and County officials since it would run through both entities.
-Today, the greenway have been completed thanks to their cooperation and commitment of both labor and fund-raising.

 The trail runs from the Visitors Center, down Main Street to Luray Avenue, and then proceeds down to the South Fork of the Shenandoah River.
 From there it travels along the river for about a half mile, then passes under a railroad overpass and proceeds up through the woods to where it presently stops in front of the Skyline High School.
 Taking the trail in the opposite direction from the Visitors Center one can easily find a macadam path running from Main Street to South Street and from South Street to Criser Road near the library.